takanory/slides/20190917pyconjp/PITCHME.md

 Note:

-* I want someone to do my bothersome tasks instead of me.
+* I want someone to do my bothersome tasks instead of me like a secretary.
 * Let's make it.

 ---